 Many companies that work with magnets in manufacturing use the term ‘gauss’ every day.
-Some may not know that the term has its origins in the work of a German mathematician named Carl Friedrich Gauss, who used mathematical principles to measure magnetism.
+Some may not know that the term originates in the work of a German mathematician named Carl Friedrich Gauss, who used mathematical principles to measure magnetism.
 Of course, you could probably get by without that particular trivia nugget.
-It’s more important to know what ‘gauss’ actually refers to, and what it does not mean.
+It’s more important to know what ‘gauss’ actually refers to and what it does not mean.

 What does gauss mean?